Magnus Gabriel De la Gardie: Reduction and absolutism: The fall of De la Gardie

 The harsh conditions in the latter half of the 1670s, with the war as the main cause, could be attributed to the treaty with France, for which De la Gardie had been a spokesman.
 The hard times came to lead to the upheavals in 1680.
 The financial crisis in Sweden, made King Charles XI assemble the Riksdag of the Estates in October 1680.
 Here, the king finally pushed through the reduction ordeal, something that had been discussed in the Riksdag since 1650.
 It meant that any land or object previously owned by the crown and lent or given away — including counties, baronies and lordships - could be recovered.
-In principal, the entire Swedish elite of nobles was demolished.
+In principle, the entire Swedish elite of nobles was demolished.

 Another important decision made during the assembly was that concerning the Privy Council.
 Since 1634, it had been mandatory for the king to take the advice from this council.
 During the Scanian War, the members of the council had internal feuds, and the king more or less ruled without listening to their advice.
 At the 1680 assembly, he asked the estates whether he was still bound to the council, to which the estates gave him his desired reply: "he was not bound by anyone other than himself", and thereby the absolute monarchy was formally established in Sweden.
 De la Gardie had tried to rally the members of the Privy Council to withstand the development leading to absolutism, but in vain.

 Prior to the Riksdag, De la Gardie had been removed from the Lord High Chancellor office and instead been made Lord High Steward.
 Thus, De la Gardie lost influence in general and on the country's foreign policy in particular.